shippy/shippy.github.io/src/content/homepage/index.md

 ## THINGS I DO
 thingsIDo:
   subtitle: SPECIAL SKILLS
-  title: Things I Can Do
+  title: Some Things I Can Do
   description: My LinkedIn bio used to say I'm a "Data Everything".
 That wasn't too far off.
   list:
     - icon: "lock"